Harvey Spencer Stephens: Biography

-Criminal convictions
+Legal issues

 On 13 January 2017, Stephens was given a suspended prison sentence for a road rage attack on two cyclists at Toys Hill, Westerham, Kent, on 21 August 2016.
 Stephens repeatedly used his horn when riders Mark Richardson and Alex Manley, who were out cycling separately, were side-by-side on the road.
 Richardson responded by flicking his middle finger at Stephens.
 Stephens pulled over, got out of his car, and punched Richardson, knocking him unconscious, which prompted Manley to intervene.
 Stephens ended up punching Manley twice in the face, inflicting dental injuries.

 Later in 2017, at Maidstone Crown Court, Stephens was sentenced to 12 months in jail, suspended for two years, for causing bodily harm, and to two months, also suspended for two years, for criminal damage.
 Stephens, a resident of Edenbridge, Kent, was ordered to undergo rehabilitation, perform 150 hours of unpaid work and pay compensation of £1,000 to each victim.